-In the United States, there are many different types of funeral services.
+In the United States, there are many different types of funeral services and ceremonies.
 It can be difficult to keep them all straight in your head, or even to differentiate between the various terms.

 In this article, we hope to shed some light on 10 of the most common types of funeral services and related events in the English-speaking world.
 We’ll list and define each ceremony, and also add some detail on what to expect at each of them.